fengxiaolong886/A_survey_on_value_based_deep_reinforcement_learning/Paper_markdown/A survey on value based deep reinforcement learning.md

 # Value-based Deep RL

 Here we specifically survey the deep Q-network (DQN) algorithm \citep{mnih2015human} which has achieved superhuman-level control when playing atari games from the pixels by using neural networks as function approximators.
 We will also survey various improvements of the DQN algorithm.

-**Deep Q-networks**
+Deep Q-networks

 %from 1810.07862
 Leveraging ideas from NFQ, the deep Q-network (DQN) algorithm introduced by \citet{mnih2015human} is able to obtain strong performance in an online setting for a variety of ATARI games, directly by learning from the raw pixels of the video.
 Due to the reason that the Q-learning algorithm can not find the optimal policy in the high dimension, so the DQN algorithm is introduced to overcome this problem.
 As we disscussed in the classic alogrithms, the reward obtained is not stable or divergence when a nonlinear function approximator is used.
 A little change of the Q-values will greatly affect the policy.
 Thus, the data distribution and the correlations between the Q-values and the target values $R+\gamma \max_{a'} \mathcal{Q}(s',a')$ are varied.
-To address this issue, \citep{mnih2015human} have proposed two technique, experience replay and target Q-network.
+To address this issue, \citep{mnih2015human} have proposed two methods, experience replay and target Q-network.

-**Experience replay mechanism:** The algorithm first initializes a replay memory $\mathbf{D}$, i.e., the memory pool, with transitions $(s_t, a_t, r_t, s_{t+1})$, i.e., experiences, generated randomly, e.g., through using $\epsilon$-greedy policy.
-Then, the algorithm randomly selects samples, i.e., minibatches, of transitions from $\mathbf{D}$ to train the DNN.
-The Q-values obtained by the trained DNN will be used to obtain new experiences, i.e., transitions, and these experiences will be then stored in the memory pool $\mathbf{D}$.
-This mechanism allows the DNN trained more efficiently by using both old and new experiences.
-In addition, by using the experience replay, the transitions are more independent and identically distributed, and thus the correlations between observations can be removed.
+**Experience replay mechanism:** The algorithm first initializes a replay memory $\mathbf{D}$, i.e., the memory pool, with transitions $(s_t, a_t, r_t, s_{t+1})$,which is collected by following an $\epsilon$-greedy policy.
+Then, the algorithm randomly choose samples by minibatches from replay meomory to train the deep neural network.
+The Q-values should come from the output of the network and will be used for the new experience generating process.
+This simple idea make the training process more efficiently.
+It also lead to more independent and identically distributed of the experience.

-**Fixed target $Q$-network:** In the training process, the $\mathcal{Q}$-value will be shifted.
-Thus, the value estimations can be out of control if a constantly shifting set of values is used to update the $Q$-network.
-This leads to the destabilization of the algorithm.
-To address this issue, the target $Q$-network is used to update frequently but slowly the primary $Q$-networks' values.
-In this way, the correlations between the target and estimated $\mathcal{Q}$-values are significantly reduced, thereby stabilizing the algorithm.
+**Fixed target Q-network:** When the ntework was been trained,the Q-value trend to be shifted.
+Thus, the value estimations should become vworse.
+This leads to the unstable of the algorithm.
+To address this issue, the target Q-network is proposed to update frequently but slowly the main Q-networks values.
+In this way, the correlations between the target and estimated Q-values should be significantly reduced,that lead to more stable.

-The DQL algorithm with experience replay and fixed target $Q$-network is presented in Algorithm~\ref{alg:DQL_ER_FTN}.
-DQL inherits and promotes advantages of both reinforcement and deep learning techniques, and thus it has a wide range of applications in practice such as game development~\cite{alphago}, transportation~\cite{lin2018efficient}, and robotics~\cite{gu2017deep}.
+The DQN algorithm is given in algorithm-x:

 %++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 \begin{algorithm}[!]